-SCOPE OF THE AUDIT
+SCOPE OF THE ASSURANCE ENGAGEMENT

-We carried out our audit in accordance with the International Standard on Assurance Engagements 3000 (ISAE 3000) published by the International Federation of Accountants.
-This Standard requires, amongst others, that the assurance team possesses the specific knowledge, skills and professional competencies needed to understand and audit the information included within the Subject Matter, and that they comply with specific requirements to ensure their independence.
+We carried out our reasonable assurance engagement in accordance with the International Standard on Assurance Engagements 3000 (ISAE 3000) published by the International Federation of Accountants.
+This Standard requires, amongst others, that the assurance team possesses the specific knowledge, skills and professional competencies needed to understand the information included within the Subject Matter, and that they comply with the independence and other ethical requirements of the IFAC Code of Ethics for Professional Accountants.

-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures within the Subject Matter.
-An audit also includes assessing the evaluation criteria used and significant estimates made by management, as well as evaluating the overall presentation of the Subject Matter.
+A reasonable assurance engagement includes examining, on a test basis, evidence supporting the amounts and disclosures within the Subject Matter.
+A reasonable assurance engagement also includes assessing the evaluation criteria used and significant estimates made by management, as well as evaluating the overall presentation of the Subject Matter.
 The main elements of our work were: